illdefined/karyon/README.md

 [badge-travis]: https://img.shields.io/travis/illdefined/karyon.svg
 [travis]: https://travis-ci.org/illdefined/karyon

+## Abstract

+*karyon* is my personal microkernel experiment in the Rust programming language.

 ## Building

 Although *karyon* is intended to be portable to any platform with a MMU, only x86-64 is supported for now.